This organization will be known as the East Diablo CYO League

 Section II - Officers

-The League President will annually appoint any or all of the following officers: Vice President (Boys), Vice President (Girls), Secretary/Treasurer, Scheduling Manager, Facilities Manager, Referee Coordinator, Equipment Manager, Coaches' Clinic Chairperson, Playoffs Chairperson, and Standings Coordinator.
+The League President will annually appoint any or all of the following officers: Vice President (Boys), Vice President (Girls), Secretary/Treasurer, Scheduling Manager, Facilities Manager, Referee Coordinator(s), Equipment Manager, Coaches' Clinic Chairperson, Playoffs Chairperson (Boys Coordinator, Girls Coordinator, Tournament of Champions Coordinator), and Standings Coordinator.
 Any compensation paid to an officer will be on a contract basis.
 The league is not an employer.

 Section III - Voting

 Each member parish shall be allowed one vote.
-Other leagues that participate in our program (e.g. West Diablo) are allowed one vote per league.
 Each athletic director shall have one vote or may designate a person to vote.
-The president will vote only to break a tie Vote.
+The president will vote only to break a tie vote.

 Section IV - Fees

 The league will assess fees to each parish in order to operate the basketball program.
 These will be based upon the number of teams from each parish.
 All fees must be paid prior to regular season play.
 A contingency fee of $200.00 will also be assessed to cover fines and penalties against member parishes.
-If no such fines are incurred, this fee (or any balance) will be returned to the parish.
+It will also be utilized for any Protest Fees incurred.
+If no such fines or Protests are incurred, this fee (or any balance) will be returned to the parish.
+The Parish may apply the balance to the following year.

 Section V - Meeting Attendance